-Long Island Nitrogen Action Plan (LINAP) Ongoing
+Long Island Nitrogen Action Plan (LINAP) - Long Island Action Plan

 - a.
 Estimated Budget: Staff time - b.
 Partners and their roles: NYSDEC (Lead) and the Long Island Regional Planning Council (LIRPC), in partnership with numerous local governments and interested organizations on Long Island, Long Island Sound Study and the NYS South Shore Estuary Reserve.
 PEP (Supporting Partner) - c.
-Description and Objectives: LINAP will determine nitrogen load reduction targets as well as alternatives and strategies to meet those targets.
-Through LINAP, PEP will work to provide information that local governments need to reduce nitrogen loading.
-In the fall of 2017, the LINAP Project Management Team moved forward with a PEP-USGS Solute Transport Modeling project, which will allow for the quantitative analysis of nitrogen loading rates to the Peconic Estuary resulting from wastewater and fertilizer inputs to groundwater in Suffolk County.
-The Solute Transport Model is anticipated to be complete in 2022.
-See below Peconic Estuary Solute Transport Model Task for more information.
-Additionally, PEP and LINAP developed a Cross-walk document outlining specific actions where we can coordinate and future actions.
-As this partnership has grown, we are working together to expand the PEP Homeowner Rewards Program throughout Long Island, common messaging for fertilizer usage on Long Island, and streamlined nutrient reduction efforts. - d.
-Outputs and Deliverables: Long Island Action Plan contribution and final plan completion. - e.
-Estimated Milestones: Monthly calls/and or meetings between PEP and LINAP. - f.
-Long Term Outcomes: Streamlined plan that avoids duplication of efforts by partners and achieves a more efficient way forward for achieving nitrogen reduction goals in the Peconic watershed. - g.
-Clean Water Act Core Programs: Identifying Polluted Waters and Developing Plans to Restore Them (TMDLs): Assessment of progress toward TMDL goals; refinement of implementation plan and TMDL goals for land-based loads; Elements of this project prevent or mitigate the impacts of nutrient pollution.
+Description and Objectives: The Long Island Nitrogen Action Plan (LINAP) has worked to determine nitrogen load reduction targets as well as alternatives and strategies to meet those targets.
+Recently, the LINAP is evolving to encompass all water quality issues and not be limited to nitrogen.
+Through LINAP, PEP has worked to provide information that local governments need to reduce nitrogen loading.
+PEP and LINAP developed a Cross-walk document outlining specific actions where we can coordinate and future actions.
+As this partnership has grown, we worked together to expand the PEP Homeowner Rewards Program throughout Long Island (Long Island Garden Rewards Program), common messaging for fertilizer usage on Long Island, and streamlined nutrient reduction efforts.
+Recently, PEP is working to expand the remit of LINAP to a Long Island watershed plan. - d.
+Outputs and Deliverables: Long Island Watershed Plan - e.
+Estimated Milestones: Monthly calls/and or meetings between PEP and LINAP; participation in visioning meetings to develop the watershed plan. - f.
+Long Term Outcomes: Streamlined plan that avoids duplication of efforts by partners and achieves a more efficient way forward for achieving nitrogen reduction goals and watershed protection in the Peconic watershed. - g.
+Clean Water Act Core Programs: Identifying Polluted Waters and Developing Plans to Restore Them (TMDLs): Assessment of progress toward TMDL goals; refinement of implementation plan and TMDL goals for land-based loads; Elements of this project prevent or mitigate the impacts of nutrient pollution. - h.
+External Constraints: N/A